Unicist Organizational Labs

 Its predecessor was Dr. Ishikawa with the root cause diagram that manages fundamentals to deal with the root causes of manufacturing processes.

-2. Conceptual Design Module
+2. Process Design Module

 It becomes necessary to ensure results in adaptive environments by managing the fundamentals of the solutions, defining the necessary functions that are integrated as a unified field and ending with the definition of a dynamic process architecture.

 This module allows designing processes, projects, systems and solutions in adaptive environments that require managing the concepts involved to ensure the results to be obtained.
-This conceptual design module ensures the functionality of a solution.
+This process design module ensures the functionality of a solution.

 The process includes the definition of roles, business objects and maximal and minimum synchronic actions to ensure the achievement of results.